Kishanjay/LacunaV2/README.md

 __Thus all files that are not referenced by the entry file will be skipped__

+E.g. `node ./lacuna ./example/test -d ./example/test.output -a static -o 3`
+This command will optimize the source code with strength 3 (powerfull optimization, that will eliminate as much as possible from the source).
+Whilst preserving the original sourceCode since a custom destinationFolder is set.

 ### Lazy loading
 Since there is no guarantee Lacuna will not remove a function that isn't really dead, Lacuna features a lazyLoading option.